Gnosis-Builders/Resources/README.md

 **[1] Improving payroll with an EVM programmable bank account**

 **Project Description:** This project provides an opportunity to brainstorm solutions to enhance the payroll process using an EVM programmable bank account.
 This topic lets you start the project by exploring various ideas that can help improve the payroll process.
-For example, creating a smart contract that validates each employee's hours worked by each employee and calculates their salary accordingly or developing a smart contract that automatically deducts taxes, social security, and other necessary expenses from their income.
+For example, creating a smart contract that validates each employee's working hours and calculates their salary accordingly or developing a smart contract that automatically deducts taxes, social security, and other necessary expenses from their income.

 **Resources:**
   * [Superfluid Wave Project Ideas](https://superfluidhq.notion.site/Superfluid-Wave-Project-Ideas-7e8c792758004bd2ae452d1f9810cc58)